Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: Background and Related Work

-Consider the matrix $Q$, $K$ and $V$ containing rows representing the learnt position encoded (PE) embedding of each token in $d$ dimensions (i.e., $1 \times d$).
-Then the attention $A=\text{softmax}(QK^{T})$ contains the dot product similarity of each input token with every other token in the input sequence.
-For an input sequence with $n$ tokens, $Q,K \in \mathbb{R}^{n \times d}$ and attention $A \in \mathbb{R}^{n \times n}$.
-The Transformer divides the attention calculation into parallel heads, to be able to refine the learning and comprehend the contextual meaning of the input sequence.
+The Transformer divides the attention calculation into parallel heads so as to refine the learning, and better comprehend the contextual meaning of the input sequence.
 Each head computes the attention on a portion of the embedding dimension.
 The output in each head is computed by further multiplying the attention $A$ with $V$.
-The canonical Transformer’s operation can be summarized by the following equations~\cite{vaswani2017attention}, first the output of the $i^{th}$ head is:
+The canonical Transformer’s operation can be summarized by the following equations~\cite{vaswani2017attention}.
+First the output of the $i^{th}$ head is:

 where $d_{k}=\frac{d}{h}$ is the dimension of each head, $h$ is the number of heads in each layer and $H_{i} \in \mathbb{R}^{n \times d_{k}}$.
 The output in each Transformer layer $Z$, is obtained by catenating the output of all heads and transformed further by a projection matrix $W^{o}$: